Joshua Rapp Learn

 Perhaps the longest running story I’ve ever pursued came from catching a lizard on a hike in the Andes in Patagonia in 2008.
 I was stunned when I found the thing—I had no idea they could be found that far south, at that altitude.
 I was just near the base of Mount Fitz Roy on the Argentine/Chilean border.
 It wasn’t warm either.
 Despite the sun, I was bundled up in a sweater, scarf and tuque.

 Over the years I saw research on how related species can survive such cold temperatures, and how they evolved in the Andes.
-I eventually put together a longform pitch about it and landed a story, external link in The New York Times.
+I eventually put together a longform pitch about it and landed a story, external link, external link in The New York Times.
 My photo of that original lizard I caught in 2008 even ended up in the article!

 As someone who writes about science, do you have a fact or story you've picked up that you tell to impress people at parties?

 Party stories are all about animal sex.
 Take squid—species like arrow squid have alpha males then sneaker males, two very different body types that evolved with successful but contradicting reproduction strategies.
 It gets rather graphic, but the alphas basically do things the missionary way while the sneakers hang around and wait for their chance when the males aren’t paying attention.
-The females have a secondary sperm storage receptacle near their mouth… anyway, it gets rather graphic, external link.
+The females have a secondary sperm storage receptacle near their mouth… anyway, it gets rather graphic, external link, external link.

 What’s one of your favourite memories from j-school?